3 minute read

 Data ingestion is a complex process and every point of the pipeline is important and dependent, it’s recommended to take help from experts before ingesting data.

 You need to be conscious while implementing as it’s easy to get stuck.
-Reach out to an expert or seek consultation as early as possible because little delay or mistake can corrupt the whole system.
+Reach out to an expert or seek consultation as early as possible because a little delay or mistake can corrupt the whole system.

 Deriving maximum value from your data ingestion pipeline